langchain4j/langchain4j/docs/docs/integrations/scoring-reranking-models/3-vertex-ai-ranking.md

 // [0.8199999928474426, 0.4300000071525574]
 ```

-By default, the model `semantic-ranker-512@latest` will be used.
-But you can specify the version of the model you want to use, via the `model()` builder method.

 If you pass `TextSegment`s which have a particular `title` key, the Ranker model can take this metadata into account in its calculation.
 To specify a custom title key, you can use the `titleMetadataKey()` builder method.`